 - An overview of the different views of UAF and its meta-model

 - Definition of Capability

-- The role of architecture in supporting capability development and implementation
+- Architecture's role in supporting capability development and implementation

 Session 2: Capability/Strategic and Operational Views